 Kumar Mangalam Birla is an Indian billionaire industrialist, philanthropist, and chairman of the Aditya Birla Group.
 He also serves as the chancellor of BITS Pilani and was formerly the chairman of IIM Ahmedabad.
 He took over the Aditya Birla Group in 1995 at age 28 after his father’s passing.

-Birla’s leadership has driven Aditya Birla Group’s expansion across multiple industries, making it a global conglomerate.
+Birla’s leadership has taken Aditya Birla Group to multiple industries and made it a global conglomerate.

 Under his leadership, the group expanded significantly through acquisitions: